PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Experiments and Results

-To interpret the progress of machine phrase understanding on PR, here, we first establish multiple human baselines of both non-experts and linguistics experts (with and without training).
+To interpret the progress of machine phrase-understanding on PR, here, we establish multiple human baselines for both non-experts and linguistics experts (with and without training them).

 \subsec{Experiment} We recruit participants and have them perform one or two tests per person.
 A test consists of 20 PR-pass examples.
 That is, PR-pass documents are 11-sentence long and are feasible for a person to read in minutes (compared to reading an entire Wikipedia page).
-We test three groups of people: (1) 21 graduate students at our institution (1 test per person); (2) five Upwork experts (1 test per person); and (3) another five Upwork experts (2 tests per person, \ie a total of 2 $\times$ 5 = 10 tests).
-The students in Group 1 volunteer to help our study while the Upworkers (Group 2 and 3) are hired using the same procedure described in \cref{sec:expert_annotation}.
+We test three groups: (1) 21 graduate students at our institution (1 test per person); (2) five Upwork experts (1 test per person); and (3) another five Upwork experts (2 tests per person, \ie, for a total of 2 $\times$ 5 = 10 tests).
+The students in Group 1 volunteer to help our study unpaid while the Upworkers (Group 2 and 3) are hired using the same procedure as in \cref{sec:data_annotation}.

-\subsec{Results} First, we find a $\sim$10-point gap between non-experts and experts (\cref{table:human_performance}; 73.60\% vs. 82.00\%).
-Second, we train experts in Group 3 by asking them to do a preliminary tests and giving them feedback before testing them.
-We find the training to substantially boost expert accuracy further (82.00\% to 90.50\%).
+\subsec{Results} First, we find an unsurprising, large gap between non-experts and experts (\cref{table:human_performance}; 73.60\% vs. 82.00\%).
+Second, we train experts in Group 3 by having each do a preliminary test and giving them feedback before the real test.
+We find the training to substantially boost expert accuracy further (from 82.00\% to 90.50\%).
 Importantly, we find the Human Exact Match (EM) Upperbound to be 95\%, \ie the highest scores that 4 people (among all groups) make.
-Upon manual inspection of the submissions of these best performers, we find their incorrect answers sometimes partially overlap with the groundtruth and are sometimes reasonable (but we are only measuring Exact Match).
+Upon manual inspection of the submissions of these best performers, we find their incorrect answers sometimes partially overlap with the groundtruth or are sometimes reasonable.
 In other cases, the best performers find acceptable answers but that do not overlap at all with the groundtruth labels in PR.
 That is, we estimate a 5\% of noise in the annotations of PR.